xavierjialei/xi-portfolio/final-project-xavier.md

 My final project will focus on the domestic violence issue in the disabilities community.
 People with disabilities are at a higher risk of abuse and violence in a relationship compared to people without disabilities.
 In addition, it is often more difficult for them to seek help or escape from a toxic environment.
 I want to take a deep dive into the current situation, trend, and reason behind this issue, and raise people's awareness to take action to protect people with disabilities and prevent domestic violence in general.

 ### Structure
 - Setup: The number of people with disabilities who suffer from domestic violence in the US is rising over the years.
-Factors inclduing the background of pandemic, gender, race, and social status should also be taken into consideration.
+Factors including the background of pandemic, gender, race, and social status should also be taken into consideration.
-  - Porportion of people with disabilities in the entire society
+  - The porportion of people with disabilities in the entire society
   - Number of people suffering from domestic violence and its trend over the years
 - Conflict: Domestic violence causes significant trauma for the victims.
 The trauma and consequences are especially serious for people with disabilities.
 They also face specific difficulties when seeking help.
-  - Serious issuses that people with disabilities are facing
+  - Serious issues that people with disabilities are facing
   - Number and percentage of people with disabilities who report that they experience difficulties in seeking help
-  - Consequences of experiencing domestic violence
+  - Consequences of domestic violence in the disability community
+  - Gap between what people with disabilities are looking for and what resources are currently provided
 - Resolution: Actions to be taken by people with disabilities themselves and people around them that could help protect, prevent, and reduce the negative impact of domestic violence are recommended.
+  - Effective resources that can help people with disabilities
+  - What people with disabilities can do to help themselves in their daily lives
+  - What friends and families of people with disabilities can do to make sure they are not suffering from domestic violence
+  - What the society in general can do to set up a system to prevent and reduce the occurence of domestic violence

 ## 2. Initial Sketches